Understanding Come Along Winches: How They Work and Their Uses

 Main Components

-Frame – This houses the drum, gears and ratcheting mechanism.
-Frames are typically made from steel or aluminum in a “U” shape with crank handles on both sides.
+Frame – This houses the drum, gears, and ratcheting mechanism.
+Frames are typically made from steel or aluminum in a “U” shape, providing durability and structural strength for manual winching tasks.

 Drum – The cylinder or spool that the rope or cable wraps around, attached to the gearing.
 Drums are often removable for rope replacement.